Tips for better family time during Christian Home Month

 • Prayer: Use a family prayer or say the Lord's Prayer.
 Hold hands as you pray.

-• Reading: Read a Scripture passage of your choice, a short devotional passage from The Upper Room Daily Devotional Guide, or another devotion of your choice.
+• Reading: Read a Scripture passage of your choice, a short devotional passage from The Upper Room Daily Devotional Guide, or another devotional of your choice.

 • Reflection: Ask each person to answer these questions, "What was your favorite part of this Scripture or devotion?
-What have you learned from this Scripture or devotion?
-What actions do you think we need to take because of this Scripture or devotion?"
+What have you learned?
+What actions do you think we need to take?"

-• Sharing: Family members share joys, concerns, and prayers for themselves and others.
+• Sharing: Ask family members to share joys, concerns, and prayers for themselves and others.

 • Blessing: Use a hymn such as the "Doxology" or "Blest Be the Tie that Binds" to end your time together.
 Or use a simple dismissal, saying together, "God be with you" or "God's love surrounds you."

 Set aside a regular time for sharing family fun activities together.
-You could do the same activity each time (play board games, cook special treats, volunteer as a family in service to others, learn about people who live different lives from yours).
-Or each family night could be planned by a different family member, with the activity based on agreed-upon criteria.
+You could do the same activity each time, such as playing board games, cooking special treats, volunteering as a family in service to others, or learning about people who live different lives from yours, or each family night could be planned by a different family member using agreed-upon criteria.

-Identify people in your community who are in need of knowing God's love (someone who has just lost a family member, someone struggling in school, someone new to your community, someone who can no longer drive a car, someone who is sick).
-Each month, make cards together to send to those who need to know God's love; or, as a family, visit someone from your church or your community who is alone and needs to know there are those who care about him or her.
+Identify people in your community who are in need of knowing God's love, such as someone who has just lost a family member, someone struggling in school, someone new to your community, someone who can no longer drive a car, or someone who is sick.
+Each month, make cards together to send to those who need to know God's love.
+Go a step further and visit someone from your church or your community who is alone and needs to know there are people who care about them.

 Geoffrey Booker, 6, prays before mealtime at his home in Brentwood, Tenn.
 Photo by Mike DuBose, United Methodist Communications

-In recent weeks, there have been increasing numbers of hate crimes by groups and individuals.
-Such hateful acts have included desecrating cemeteries, writing hateful words on buildings, hurting those different from themselves.
-Talk about these hard issues.
-Read together stories in the media; then ask, "How would God want us to act in this situation?
+Talk about the hard issue of hate crimes committed by groups and individuals.
+As a family, read stories in the media and then ask, "How would God want us to act in this situation?
 What would 'loving God and loving others' look like in this situation?"
-As a family, decide on actions that you might take, such as: visiting in houses of worship different from your own, writing to officials, or joining others in your community to provide food or clothing to those hurt by hateful actions.
+Decide on actions that you might take, such as visiting houses of worship that are different from your own, writing to officials, or joining others in your community to provide food or clothing to those hurt by hateful actions.

-Buy a spiral notebook of index cards; write a favorite Scripture verse, short prayer, or thought for the day about love on each card.
-Illustrate each card.
+Buy a spiral notebook of index cards and write a favorite Scripture verse, short prayer, or thought for the day about love on each card.
+Illustrate each card if you'd like.
 Each day, turn over one of the cards to reveal the Scripture verse, short prayer, or thought for the day to read aloud.

 • What did Jesus mean in saying, "Love your neighbor as yourself"?